Four Rabbits

 Safety benchmark ATSDR 2008 N/A Oral, dietary Mouse

-Two rabbits per group, with lost bone and brain samples.
+Two rabbits per group, with lost bone samples and one lost brain.
+The three brains they did measure all contained aluminium at 28 days.
 One adult male given a different form of aluminium by a different route.
 A model that enrolled no one.
 A dietary safety limit from mice, applied to injected particulate aluminium in infants.

 A small exploratory study did what small exploratory studies do: opened a question.
 The question was never closed.
 It was modelled, endorsed, cited, and relabelled as settled.
 Each step was reasonable in isolation.
 Together, they produced a confidence the evidence does not support.